A-13 Chinese Remainder Theorem

 2.

-Now, we prove that x is a unique solution in modulo N. Suppose there were two solutions: x and x such that:
+Now, we prove that x is a unique solution modulo N. Suppose there were two solutions: x and x such that:

 x x a0 mod n0